-

-This gala will be held at the Orange Peel in downtown Asheville and includes an exciting silent & live auction with packages that range in price and offer something for every member of the family.
-Admission is $75.00 per person, and includes two drink tickets to accompany the menu selection which offers a variety of island flavors provided by Marta’s Catering from The Venue.
-Doors open @ 7:00.
-The sounds of Asheville’s own “It’s 5 O’Clock Somewhere Band” & “The Caribbean Cowboys Band” will provide the tropical spirit as they take us “Down to the Islands” with their mix of reggae, Buffett, beach, blues and boogie.
-Band will take stage @ 7:00pm.
-We look forward to seeing you on February 6th as you join us to Dance for Down Syndrome – flip flops optional
+This gala was held at the Orange Peel in downtown Asheville and includes an exciting silent & live auction with packages that range in price and offer something for every member of the family.
+Admission is $75.00 per person, and includes two drink tickets to accompany the menu selection including “Cheeseburgers in Paradise” by Post 25.

 We’ll have decked out the Orange Peel with a Tropical “Vibe”.
 Our bands will be playing Jimmy Buffett and Trop Rock tunes to get you in the “Island Mindset”